 To learn more, watch this: Video - The Power of One: The Amanda Holt Story

-Amanda Holt’s historic blow against gerrymandering in 2011 set the stage for the further progress achieved in 2018 by the Fair Districts Pa. movement, which galvanized more than 20,000 ordinary folks to march, work and lobby for reform.
+Amanda Holt’s historic blow against gerrymandering in 2011 set the stage for the further progress achieved recently by the Fair Districts Pa. movement, which galvanized more than 20,000 ordinary folks to march, work and lobby for reform.
 The effort got a constitutional amendment passed in the state Senate, though it faltered in the House.

 Another dogged voice for change

 It’s worth noting that Fair Districts is led by another stubbornly idealistic woman who was consistently dismissed by those who thought they knew better, Carol Kuniholm.

-Whether the issue is gerrymandering, or ranked-choice voting, open primaries or campaign finance reform, 2018 has been the year of the DIY democratic reformer.
-(It’s been a lot of other chaotic and wrenching things, too, but we’re accentuating the positive here.)
+Whether the issue is gerrymandering, or ranked-choice voting, open primaries or campaign finance reform, 2018 was the year of the DIY democratic reformer.
+(It’s was a lot of other chaotic and wrenching things, too, but we’re accentuating the positive here.)

 Draw the Lines aims to be a place where DIY reformers can connect with and be inspired by people who share their ideals, their persistence, their stubborn belief in the power of one.